Forgotten Collection

 Shellac is a bioadhesive polymer classified as a natural thermoplastic material that is chemically similar to synthetic polymers.
 There are few renewable materials that have more utility than shellac.
 It has been known as a surface coating for centuries, but many old applications of the material have been replaced by petrochemically produced materials.

 The objects the material have become show the explored qualities in plasticity, crusty to high gloss surfaces, joining, finish and aesthetic depth.
 Various mixing ratios are used for processing the composite for the different applications of texture, the used moulds, etc. are the result of wide-ranging lab experiments, leading to the current opportunities without yet finding limits to further developments.
 The substance is condensed, but not unchangeable.
-At the end of life, the material loses none of its interest as it integrates its origin flawlessly: it will decay over time, becoming a resource in its turn for the life-forms fuelling on it.
+Due to their materiality, the artefacts have tendencies that are inherent to living systems: the ability to change and to return to the forest as nutrients.

 The entire collection has been created in a self-defined and so called break- and-remake process.
 Due to the materials properties, each object can be melted again and transformed once more into another shape.
 In addition, it draws a new level into the sphere of use and production by creating real spaces for re-makes.
 Thus the reminiscent space becomes the room to be imagined.
 The resulting objects form a collection of archetypes of use that pay tribute to the qualities of the material while also reevaluating a role in the preservation and perpetuation of legacies from the past.